mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 > to settle all uncertainty:

 “Uncertainty” means lots of questions, doubts.
 If you want to deal with your life and others’ lives, finally you have to find the solutions, you have to get answers to your doubts.
 In other words, sooner or later you have to wipe out lots of doubts, questions.
 But *how* should you wipe out your questions and doubts?
 Sometimes you can find [the answers] quickly, sometimes you cannot find them quickly.
 Sometimes you should keep the questions and doubts warm in your heart, and carry them on your back, for a month, for two months... sometimes for a year.
 In the process of keeping them warm in your heart, sometimes a solution pops up.
-Sometimes you have discuss your doubts, sometimes you have to ask somebody your questions.
+Sometimes you have to discuss your doubts, sometimes you have to ask somebody your questions.
 Sometimes you have to really study hard in order to find the solutions of your life.

 Finally, even though you stand silently in front of someone, it must be a kind of answer.
 Just your presence with somebody must be a kind of answer to the questions people have.
 This is the responsibility which we have as teachers, as parents, as people who want to educate or cultivate or deepen our life and others’ lives.